kipiberbatov/cairo-tutorial/README.md

 ## What is it in this repository?

-At the moment, there sare simple examples of text rendering for:
+At the moment, there are simple examples of text rendering for:

 - GTK
 - PDF